Foundation / Corporation

 - Legal services

-1. Call a Program Officer to discuss potential proposal ideas.
+1. Call or email Melanie Bravo, Program Officer to discuss potential proposal ideas.

 2. Review the Grant Application Narrative Instructions.

 3. Review the Guide to Developing Goals and Objectives.

 4. Review the Packard Fund for Pueblo Budget Template.

 Frequently asked questions:

 More information about the grant:

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.

 To apply: https://caringforcolorado.fluxx.io/user_sessions/new